acharya-aayush/ChitraGuptaAI_FinancialAdvisor/README.md

 ## What is this?

 ChitraGupta is a chatbot that can answer business questions specific to Nepal.
-Instead of generic advice, it knows actual Nepal tax laws, VAT rates, registration requirements, etc. because we trained it on 400+ pages of official government documents.
+Instead of generic advice, it knows actual Nepal tax laws, VAT rates, registration requirements, etc. because we trained it on 400+ pages of official government documents..

 ## Quick Demo